Back to Blog

 Sharing MethodWhat They ReceiveReverse Engineering Risk

-Email STEP/IGES fileFull geometry + metadataComplete (trivial)
+Email STEP/IGES fileFull geometry + metadataVery high (easy)

 Download OBJ/STLTessellated meshHigh (mesh-to-NURBS tools exist)